 NativeScript UI is a set of free* components that enable implementing rich-ui applications for iOS and Android by using NativeScript.
 Progress NativeScript UI is built on top of natively implemented components targeting iOS and Android.
-The components are available for download on npmjs.com
+Each of the components is available for download on npmjs.com as a separate package.

 *Although the components are free, they are not open-source and their code is proprietary.
 Read the components' license for details.